 It is also important to make sure that all the doors of the wood stoves can shut tightly.

-Also, having these fixtures inspected by professional experts regularly will ensure that the carbon monoxide levels at home remain at the lowest level.
+Also, it’s important to have these fixtures inspected by professional experts regularly.
+This will ensure that the carbon monoxide levels at home remain at the lowest level.

 Boost Air Ventilation